-Can you cook a ribeye steak in oven without a cast iron skillet?
+Can you cook a ribeye steak in the oven without a cast iron skillet?

 Cooking a ribeye steak in the oven without a skillet might seem like an unconventional method, but there are some good reasons for doing so.
 Firstly, it is a super easy way of cooking the meat, and you don’t need cast iron!

 Another reason to cook a ribeye steak in the oven without a skillet is that it can help to prevent the meat from drying out.
-When meat is cooked in a skillet, some of the juices can be lost.
+Some of the juices can be lost when meat is cooked in a skillet.
 By cooking the steak in the oven, you can help to keep all of those juices locked in, resulting in a juicier and more flavorful steak.

 When it comes to steak, there is nothing worse than overcooking it and ruining all that delicious juiciness.
 If you’re looking to cook the perfect ribeye steak, you’ll need to know what temperature to aim for.
 Whether you like your steak rare, medium, or well done, we’ll tell you the internal temperature you should be aiming for.
 Use this guide to make sure your ribeye steak is cooked just the way you like it.
 This guide will help you get it just right.

-- For medium-rare: The steak’s internal temperature should be 135-degree F and no more than that.
+- For medium-rare: The steak’s internal temperature should be 135 degrees F and no more than that.

-- For medium: The steak’s internal temperature should be 125 to 130-degree F and no more than that.
+- For medium: The steak’s internal temperature should be 125 to 130 degrees F and no more than that.

-- For medium-well: The steak’s internal temperature should be 145-degree F and no more than that.
+- For medium-well: The steak’s internal temperature should be 145 degrees F and no more than that.

-- For well-done: The steak’s internal temperature should be 160-degree F and no more than that.
+- For well-done: The steak’s internal temperature should be 160 degrees F and no more than that.

 Note: The temperature will go up by 5 degrees as you rest the ribeye steak.

-How to cook ribeye steak in oven without a cast iron skillet
+How to cook ribeye steak in the oven without a cast iron skillet